 Why is Blubber Important to Humans?

 Whale blubber has been in use by humans for many years now, and it is used in almost all aspects of life.

-For Native Americans, whale blubber is a very popular source of food for many people that live in the Arctic.
+For Native Americans, whale blubber is a popular food source for many people who live in the Arctic.
 Blubber is rich in a lot of vital nutrients and minerals.

 Blubber is rich in Omega 3 fatty acids and vitamin D. These are the two primary nutrients and vitamins that make it so popular.

 Blubber should not be consumed in large amounts due to the toxins it contains.
 The toxins can be a health hazard and cause tissue damage in humans.
 Blubber should only be consumed in limited amounts.

 Whale oil has been used in soap, leather, and cosmetics.
 Oil from whales was also used as wax for candles and as fuel in oil lamps.

 Whale blubber is still being used, but most countries are trying to discourage whale hunting.